Localization persisting under aperiodic driving

 with the standard fermonic operators $c_i^{(\dagger)}$ and the number operator $n_i$.
 The model has a $U(1)$ symmetry, hence, the total particle number, or the total magnetization in spin language, is conserved.
-In addition, for a single-particle state, the off-diagonal disordered hopping $ H_0= \sum_{i} \frac{J_i}{2}(c_i^{\dagger}c_{i+1}+c_{i+1}^{\dagger}c_i) $ anti-commutes with the operator $\hat{P}$ which defines the single-particle chiral symmetry generator.
-This chiral symmetry also leads to the spectrum symmetric around zero~\cite{asboth2016schrieffer,ryu2010topological}.
-However, any non-zero potential term explicitly breaks this chiral symmetry, see Supplementary Material (SM)~\cite{SM}.

-\textit{Numerical results.--} We are interested in the localization properties of the system and the resulting quantum dynamics induced by the TM drive.
+As the nearest-neighbor hopping is disordered, eigenstates of $H_0$ are localized (or quasi-localized if the corresponding eigenenergies are close to zero~\cite{asboth2016schrieffer,ryu2010topological}).
+As shown in the following, the Hamiltonian $H_0$ has a hidden conservation law even in the presence of $\hat P$ which can protect the system from delocalizing regardless of the driving profile $f(t)$.